kwai/blaze/README.md

 The native execution lib is written in Rust.
 So you're required to install Rust (nightly) first for compilation.
 We recommend you to use [rustup](https://rustup.rs/).

+2. Install Protobuf

+Ensure `protoc` is available in PATH environment. protobuf can be installed via linux system package manager (or Homebrew on mac), or manually download and build from https://github.com/protocolbuffers/protobuf/releases .

-2. Install JDK+Maven
+3. Install JDK+Maven

 Blaze has been well tested on jdk8 and maven3.5, should work fine with higher versions.

-3. Check out the source code.
+4. Check out the source code.

 ```shell
 git clone git@github.com:blaze-init/blaze.git
 cd blaze
 ```

-4. Build the project.
+5. Build the project.

-_Specify shims package of which spark version that you would like to run on._
+Specify shims package of which spark version that you would like to run on.

-_Currently we have supported these shims:
+Currently we have supported these shims:

 * spark303 - for spark3.0.x
 * spark313 - for spark3.1.x
 * spark324 - for spark3.2.x
 * spark333 - for spark3.3.x
 * spark351 - for spark3.5.x.

-_You could either build Blaze in dev mode for debugging or in release mode to unlock the full potential of Blaze._
+You could either build Blaze in pre mode for debugging or in release mode to unlock the full potential of Blaze.

 ```shell
 SHIM=spark333 # or spark303/spark313/spark320/spark324/spark333/spark351